drbfraser/CRADLE-Android/README.md

 ## Pre-push Git hook

 The pre-push hook can be found in `hooks/pre-push.sh`.
-It ensures that the static code analysis and the unit tests pass before pushing to the remote repo.
-If one of those verification tasks fail, your commits won't be pushed to the repo and Android Studio or the command line will notify you about it.
-The issues uncoovered would've been caught by the CI pipelines anyway.
+When the Git hook is setup, it ensures that the static code analysis and the unit tests pass before pushing to the remote repo.
+If one of those verification tasks fail, your commits won't be pushed to the repo, and Android Studio or the command line will notify you about it.
+The issues uncovered would've been caught by the CI pipelines anyway.
 (There are options in the push modal in Android Studio to not run Git hooks, but this isn't recommended.)

 Follow the below instructions for your development environment to setup the Git pre-push hook.
 After setting it up, you can verify that it is setup properly by trying to push a commit via the command line / terminal: `git push`.
 It should display the static code analysis and unit tests in the window before pushing.
-Android Studio has the ability to also run these hooks using the Git push interface in Android Studio.
+Android Studio has the ability to also run these hooks using the Git push interface in Android Studio, but it's not as verbose about it unless there's a failure.

-### Mac and Linux Run the `setup-hooks.sh` script, which should set up the symbolic links targeted
-in `.git/hooks` automatically:
+### Mac and Linux

+Run the `setup-hooks.sh` script, which should set up the symbolic links targeted in `.git/hooks` automatically:

     hooks/setup-hooks.sh

 ### Windows

 Run the following command as an Admin

     mklink .git\hooks\pre-push ..\..\hooks\pre-push.sh